 There is an existing Title 24, Part 6 requirement that covers ductwork installed in all multifamily buildings and applies to both new construction and alterations, so the Standard Design is minimally compliant with the 2019 Title 24, Part 6 requirements.
 For ductwork in unconditioned space for multifamily buildings four habitable stories and higher, the current mandatory requirement is R-8 duct insulation in all climate zones.
-If the current requirements for multifamily building three habitable stories are fewer is adopted for all multifamily buildings, the requirement will be reduced to R-6 duct insulation in Climate Zones 3 and 5 through 7.
+If the current requirements for multifamily building three habitable stories and fewer is adopted for all multifamily buildings, the requirement will be reduced to R-6 duct insulation in Climate Zones 3 and 5 through 7 for new construction and in Climate Zones 1 through 10, 12, and 13 for new or replacement ducts.

-For ductwork in indirectly conditioned space for multifamily buildings three habitable stories and fewer the current mandatory requirement is R-6 duct insulation unless the HERS low leakage verified duct credit is taken.
-If the current requirements for multifamily building four habitable stories and higher is adopted for all multifamily buildings, the requirement will be reduced to R-4.2 supply duct insulation in all climate zones with no insulation requirement for return duct insulation.
+For ductwork in conditioned space for multifamily buildings three habitable stories and fewer the current mandatory requirement is R-6 duct insulation unless the HERS low leakage verified duct credit is taken or the ducts are directly exposed to conditioned space.
+If the current requirements for multifamily buildings four habitable stories and higher is adopted for all multifamily buildings, the requirement will be reduced to R-4.2 supply duct insulation in all climate zones with no insulation requirement for return duct insulation.

-Table 36 presents precisely which parameters were modified and what values were used in the Standard Design and Proposed Design.
+Table 35 presents the parameters which were modified and what values were used in the Standard Design and Proposed Design.
 Specifically, for the component of this submeasure that impacts ducts in unconditioned space, the proposed conditions assume R-6 ductwork in a vented attic in Climate Zones 3 and 5 through 7.
 The energy impacts cannot be directly modeled in CBECC-Com using the 5-story and 10-story prototypes because CBECC-Com does not currently include a duct model and neither thermal nor leakage impacts of ducts are considered.
-CBECC-Res has a detailed duct system model and was used to estimate impacts for the 3-story loaded corridor prototype.
+CBECC-Res has a detailed duct system model and was used to estimate impacts for the 5-story and 10-story prototypes using the 3-story loaded corridor prototype.
+The new construction prototypes were used to evaluate savings for both the new construction and alteration scenarios.
+Existing buildings, with less insulation and poorer performing assemblies and systems, typically will experience a greater energy impact savings from these measures than a new construction building, but the impact will be small and varied across the building stock.

-For the component of this submeasure that impacts ducts in indirectly conditioned space, the energy impacts of duct insulation cannot be directly modeled in CBECC-Res.
+For the component of this submeasure that impacts ducts in conditioned space, the energy impacts of duct insulation cannot be directly modeled in CBECC-Res.
 CBECC-Res has a detailed duct system model; however, it does not evaluate thermal losses of ductwork within conditioned space.
-To simulate the conditions of an indirectly conditioned dropped soffit, where ducts are typically located in multifamily buildings, the unvented attic model was used.
-To isolate the unvented attic from exterior conditions high levels of insulation were added at the roof level, insulation was removed at the ceiling level, and the roof was modeled with perfect solar reflectance and emissivity.
-Temperature conditions within the unvented attic were reviewed for the base model in Climate Zone 12.
-It was found that the maximum temperature difference between the unvented attic and the zone below was 6°F and the average temperature difference was less than 1°F. Based on these results, the Statewide CASE Team concluded this was a reasonable approach to modeling this scenario.
-Since the majority of the thermal losses are from supply ductwork and it is not straightforward in CBECC-Res to evaluate distinct insulation values for supply and return ductwork, the same insulation value was applied on both the supply and return side.
+To simulate the conditions of an indirectly conditioned dropped soffit, where ducts are typically located in multifamily buildings, the used the unvented attic model.
+To isolate the unvented attic from exterior conditions, the Statewide CASE team added high levels of insulation at the roof level, removed insulation at the ceiling level, and modeled the roof with perfect solar reflectance and emissivity.
+The Statewide CASE Team reviewed temperature conditions within the unvented attic for the base model in Climate Zone 12.
+The Statewide CASE team found that the maximum temperature difference between the unvented attic and the zone below was 6°F and the average temperature difference was less than 1°F. Based on these results, the Statewide CASE Team concluded this was a reasonable approach to modeling this scenario.
+Since the majority of the thermal losses are from supply ductwork and it is not straightforward in CBECC-Res to evaluate distinct insulation values for supply and return ductwork, the Statewide CASE Team applied the same insulation value on both the supply and return side.